Skip to main content

 Pro-inflammatory adipokines increase while anti-inflammatory adipokines like adiponectin decrease.
 This chronic, low-grade inflammatory state has been shown to upregulate aromatase expression within the adipocytes themselves.

-Therefore, the mechanism by which control estradiol extends beyond simple mass reduction.
+Therefore, the mechanism by which diet and exercise control estradiol extends beyond simple mass reduction.
 A calorically appropriate, nutrient-dense diet and regular physical activity actively reverse this inflammatory signaling.
 Exercise, for example, stimulates the release of anti-inflammatory cytokines from muscle tissue (myokines), which directly counteracts the pro-inflammatory signals from adipose tissue.

 This alteration of the systemic inflammatory environment sends a suppressive signal to the CYP19A1 gene in fat cells, reducing its expression and thus lowering the overall rate of testosterone-to-estradiol conversion.
 The intervention is targeting the fundamental cellular milieu that promotes aromatase activity.